gastarbeitermaisterII/gastarbeitermaisterII/README.md

 - 👋 Hi, I’m @gastarbeitermaisterII
-- 👀 I’m interested in ... html, python, lua and I like making little games on places like roblox or my desktop
+- 👀 I’m interested in ... html, python, lua and I like making little games on places like roblox or random lyric generators and other things
 - 🌱 I’m currently learning ... html, python, lua and geometry B)
 - 💞️ I’m looking to collaborate on ... melee systems
 - 📫 How to reach me ... nowhere